chanon-m/Measure-Call-Quality/README.md

 #How to run file

-* Download files on your servers
+* Download files to your servers

 ```